ikrarun/wiseconcern/src/content/blogs/The Serenity of Forest Bathing.md

 ---
 title: The Serenity of Forest Bathing
 image: https://images.unsplash.com/photo-1625262940731-993ff9d717ce?q=80&w=2072&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
-description: Immerse yourself in the healing power of nature with forest bathing.
+description: Practice mindfulness as you walk through the forest, tuning into the rustling leaves, chirping birds, and gentle breeze to cultivate a deep connection with the natural world.
 ---

 # The Serenity of Forest Bathing